04 Oct PAMM Hosts Miami Carnival Kick-Off Where It All Started

 On a rainy and humid afternoon, a steel drum band played on the outer terrace of the Perez Art Museum Miami.
-The distinct Caribbean sounds celebrated the launching of the 30th Miami Broward Carnival.
+The distinct Caribbean sounds celebrated the launching of the 30th Miami Carnival.

 South Florida’s version of Carnival takes place in October, whereas Brazil and the Caribbean celebrate in February and March.